ese3500/final-project-spine/README.md

 Our project aims to develop a lightweight, wearable system using multiple IMUs placed on a person's back to accurately monitor their posture in real-time.
 This data will be transmitted via an ESP32 module to a webpage that visually represents the user's current posture.
 If unhealthy posture is detected, the system will immediately alert the user through a buzzer.
 By the project's conclusion, we aim to achieve:
 •	Real-time posture monitoring with visual feedback on a webpage
 •	Instantaneous alert system for posture correction
-•	Data analysis for posture improvement over time

 ### 4. Software Requirements Specification (SRS)

-1. Processing data from multiple IMUs and convert into real-time acceleration and pitch, yaw angles
+1. Processing data from multiple IMUs and convert into real-time acceleration and pitch, yaw angles, with accuracy of <2 degrees for the angles
-2. Reconstruct the relative position of wearer's spine
+2. Reconstruct the relative position of wearer's spine and show an understandable visual representation to user
 3. Send software alert if certain dimension of the spine's position is beyond a preset threshold
 4. A reliable and secure wireless communication protocol between the IMUs/ESP32 modules and the server hosting the webpage.